 When officers to 9500 block of 19th Bay St., they found the 4-year-old suffering from a gunshot wound.
 He died at Sentara Norfolk General Hospital.

 "That was my grandson, I love him to death.
 All my spare time was spent with him," said Messer's stepfather, Desmond Sessoms.

 Sessoms said Messer was turning his life around after getting into trouble with the law.
-Messer was charged with the reckless use of a firearm about three years ago.
+Messer was charged with the reckless use of a firearm about two years ago.